2.5. For Loops

 2.5.1.
 Code Blocks

+A code block is a set of commands grouped together to perform a task.
+A code block may be a single command, or it may be a large section of code.
 Different programming languages use different strategies to identify a code block.
-In MATLAB, a code block is all of the code between the keywords of the construct.
+In MATLAB, a code block is all of the code between the initial line of the control construct (in this case, for) and the keyword end.

 2.5.2.
-For-Loop Syntax
+For Loop Syntax

 Here is the syntax of a for loop.

-for idx = sequence
+for idx = \emph{sequence}

 code block